se-unrc/notifications/SRS.md

 **ID:** DC2
 TITLE: Having an email account
 DESC: The system is designed so that all users must have an email account.

-**ID:** DC3
-TITLE: Having an ID number
-DESC: Only people with ID numbers will be able to sign up for an account.